CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab4.md

 6. Make sure you are in Lakehouse view (not SQL analytics endpoint).
 7. Notice **PO** and **Supplier** table is now available in the Lakehouse.

-    **Note:** If you do not see the newly created tables, select the ellipsis next to Tables and select refresh to refresh the Tables.
+    **Note:** If you do not see the newly created tables, select the ellipsis next to Tables and select Refresh to refresh the Tables.

     Now let’s create a shortcut to bring in data from Dataverse.